neoforged/.github/primers/1.21.6/index.md

         - `bindSampler` can now take in a nullable `GpuTextureView`
         - `setUniform` can either take in a `GpuBuffer` or `GpuBufferSlice` instead of the raw inputs
         - `drawIndexed` now takes the following `int`s: the base vertex, the start index, the number of elements, and the prim count
-        - `drawMultipleIndexed` now takes in a collection of strings that defines the list of required uniforms
+        - `drawMultipleIndexed` now takes in a collection of strings that defines the list of required uniforms and a generic indicating the object of the draw call
         - `pushDebugGroup`, `popDebugGroup` - Profiler commands for grouping similar calls.
         - `$UniformUploader#upload` now takes in a `GpuBufferSlice` instead of an array of `float`s
+        - `$Draw` now has a generic that passed in to upload any uniforms to the buffer
     - `RenderSystem`
+        - `SCISSOR_STATE` -> `scissorStateForRenderTypeDraws`, now private
+            - Accessible through `getScissorStateForRenderTypeDraws`
-        - `SCISSOR_STATE`, `enableScissor`, `disableScissor` are removed
+        - `enableScissor`, `disableScissor` -> `enableScissorForRenderTypeDraws`, `disableScissorForRenderTypeDraws`, not one to one
         - `PROJECTION_MATRIX_UBO_SIZE` - Returns the size of the projection matrix uniform
         - `setShaderFog`, `getShaderFog` now deals with a `GpuBufferSlice`
         - `setShaderGlintAlpha`, `getShaderGlintAlpha` is removed